Harris, Curry lead 76ers past Bulls 106-94

 Philadelphia built a big third-quarter lead and then held on, staying ahead of the Brooklyn Nets for the top spot in the Eastern Conference.

+“I wasn’t happy,” 76ers coach Doc Rivers said.
+“That’s two nights in a row that our bench has come in and kind of given up leads.
+It’s something that we can fix.
+They just didn’t play well.”

 The 76ers finished with five starters in double figures.
-Ben Simmons scored 15 points, Danny Green had 14 and a relatively quiet Joel Embiid scored 13.
+Ben Simmons scored 15 points, Danny Green had 14 and a relatively quiet Joel Embiid had 13 points and 10 rebounds.

 Coby White scored 23 points for the Bulls, who played without both Zach LaVine and Nikola Vucevic for the second straight game.
 Thaddeus Young added 13 points in the team’s fourth straight loss and sixth of eight.
 Chicago remained 12th in the East.